Babajide-James/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This directory is used for projects that simplifies more functions, more nested loops and how to use the
+This directory is used to explain more on functions, more nested loops and how to use them